RobWar-code/code-libraries/README.md

 object are absolute, so these are calculated from relative coordinates in the svg source.

+Note that the svg source data can have multiple closed shapes in a single path data set.

 ### Plotting the SVGs

 Having obtained the SVG data and converted it to an SVGObject, the svgPlotter function